tseyongg/8-Week-SQL-Challenge/Project #2 - Pizza Runner/C. Ingredient Optimisation.md

 ### Q5.
 Generate an alphabetically ordered comma separated ingredient list for each pizza order from the `customer_orders` table and add a `2x` in front of any relevant ingredients
 - For example: `"Meat Lovers: 2xBacon, Beef, ... , Salami"`

+To solve this question:
+- I created a CTE in which each line displays an ingredient for an ordered pizza (add '2x' for extras and remove exclusions as well)
+- I used `CONCAT` and `STRING_AGG` to obtain the result

 ````sql
 WITH ingredients AS (